subreena/Assignment_on_Junit/README.md

-# Assignment on JUnit: Web Automation & Web Scraping
+# Project on JUnit: Web Automation & Web Scraping

 This project demonstrates **web automation testing** and **web scraping** on two websites using **Java**, **Selenium**, and **JUnit**.